TABLE OF CONTENTS

 Why Should Sales Promotions Be Part of Your Marketing Strategy?

 Today’s consumers like receiving discounts and other promotional offers — so much so that they expect to receive them.
-According to eMarketer, more than 80% of millennials hunt for coupons and other offers during most of their shopping experiences.
+According to CouponFollow, more than 84% of millennials hunt for coupons and other offers during most of their shopping experiences.

 Promotional offers can also convert a hesitant shopper into a buyer, according to Inc., citing a survey from RetailMeNot.

 For your promotional campaigns to lead to positive outcomes, you need to approach them strategically — and with your customers’ needs and expectations in mind.
 A positive experience with your brand can increase customer loyalty and word-of-mouth recommendations to friends and family or favorable online reviews.
 You also should be certain the value you receive from your customers through these initiatives is worth the investment.

 4 Effective Sales Promotions to Offer Your Retail Customers

 While there are various approaches to offering promotions, some methods may be more or less effective in engaging your specific audience.
 It depends on several factors, such as:

 - The type of products or services you offer

 - The expectations your customers have when engaging with your brand